Get the Help You Need From an Experienced New Jersey Power of Attorney Lawyer Who is an Elder Care Attorney

 My answer is sometimes yes, often no. Legal forms are available but may be inadequate for your needs.
 If they are used, they should be used only after advice from an attorney with an understanding of their uses and limitations.
 There are several reasons for this warning:

 - These documents convey an enormous amount of authority.
-An “attorney in fact” or agent often has virtually complete control over a person’s assets.
-As such, it is frequently necessary to go beyond the forms to build in protections for the signing person.
+An “attorney in fact” or agent can and often does have complete control over a person’s assets.
+As such, it is frequently necessary to go beyond the form(s) to build in protections for the signing person.

-- Special needs, concerns and limitations unique to a person often necessitate the drafting of a personalized document.
+- The special needs and limitations unique to the person often necessitate that this person has a personalized document prepared.

-- Some forms require the person to choose from various options that are included in the document, but do not explain the implications and consequences of such choices.
+- Some form POA’s require the person to choose from various options included in the document, but do not explain the implications and consequences of each choice.

-- Many standard forms omit required specific language to undertake, for example, asset protection planning and qualifications for Medicaid eligibility.
+- Many standard forms omit required specified language necessary to authorize action by the agent, for example, asset protection planning and qualifications for Medicaid eligibility.

 An experienced New Jersey Power of Attorney lawyer can assist you.
 A Durable Power of Attorney, if properly drafted, may be one of the least expensive forms of legal insurance a person can buy.
-Perhaps even more important than the documents that discuss how we want things distributed upon death, the Durable Power of Attorney specifies how we want things done while we are still alive, but unable to manage our affairs.
-Anyone who is age eighteen or over can sign such a document.
+Perhaps even more important than the documents that discuss how we want things distributed upon death, the Durable Power of Attorney specifies what we want done while we are still alive, but unable to handle our affairs on our own.
+Anyone who is at least eighteen years of age or over can sign such a POA.

 Have questions about a NJ Durable Power of Attorney?
 Then contact Fredrick P. Niemann, a trusted and experienced NJ elder care attorney toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
 He welcomes your inquiries.